-Opinions reflect philosophy of Shawn owner of Sol Green Energy home of mini SunChargers – a survival tool in crisis that un-tethers adventures.
+Opinions reflect the philosophy of Shawn owner of Sol Green Energy home of mini SunChargers – a survival tool in a crisis that un-tethers adventures.
 Learn more at bestsunchargers.com

 At a time when it’s hard to look up and keep positive, I thought I would share some things we have to be proud of in this two-part blog.

 Steps we took that lessened the situation irreversibly for the better.
 Things that cannot be taken away and have absolutely made it better than it would have been.

 It may not have been perfect in hindsight, but the truly amazing thing about this new virus has been that we responded immediately on a vast level.
 We are taking steps to protect ourselves and each other in ways that have never been done before.
 People are staying home, using new tools to communicate and maintain a semblance of normal life.

 All the great “end of days” stories and movies start with ignoring scientists; well look at us we’re listening!

 Global Community at work: Nations are communicating with each other and learning from mistakes together.

 In Greece, for example, when schools were closed everyone gathered in the cafes – so they had to close cafes.
 Then people gathered at the beaches, so they too had to be closed.

 Moving gatherings from ‘inside to out’ was not the way to stay free from contagion.
 By learning from example, officials here are going ahead and closing the bars and cafes.